-Join JK Swopes for an in-depth discussion in this video Recording external sound sources, part of Up and Running with Maschine 2.
+Join JK Swopes for an in-depth discussion in this video Recording external sound sources, part of Learning Maschine 2.

 - One of the most powerful features of Maschine is its ability to easily record and manipulate audio data, also referred to as sampling.
 I'll show you how to set up the software to prepare for and capture external audio sources.
 The first thing you want to do when you get ready to sample, is click on this sampling icon right here.
 This will bring you to the sampling page.
 Right now, we're going to be focused on the record tab.
 The main thing you want to do is look at your sources at the bottom.
 This is where you set which input source you're going to be recording from as well as the mode.
 We're gonna be recording from an external source.